We Deal in Lead A Weird West Gunslinger Adventure Game

 The Gunslinger undertaking the Ritual pays the cost and seeks inside themselves for the outcome.
 HRT save to initiate the ritual.

 As with everything, fellowship’s bonds strengthen an Order.
-If undertaking a ritual as a group, the HRT save has advantage.
-Success: roll 3d6 on the Rituals table.
-Failure threatens the Order’s fellowship (see Breaking the Order).
+If undertaking a group ritual, the HRT save has advantage.

-For an especially complex or difficult intention, roll with +2 on the Rituals table (+4 if nearly impossible).
+For an especially complex or difficult intention, roll with +2 on the Rituals Table (+4 if nearly impossible).

-Rituals Table #
+Rituals table #

 Result 3d6